 When should you have an imaging test for headaches?

 In some cases you might need a CT scan or an MRI.
-You might need one if your doctor cannot diagnose your headache based on your neuro- logical exam and medical history.
+You might need one if your health care provider cannot diagnose your headache based on your neuro- logical exam and medical history.
 Or you might need one if the exam finds something that is not normal.

 You may also need a CT scan or an MRI if you have unusual headaches.
-See your doctor right away if:
+See your health care provider right away if:

 How to treat a headache

-Your doctor can advise you on how best to treat your headache.
+Your health care provider can advise you on how best to treat your headache.
 You can help most headaches by taking these steps:

 Avoid triggers.
 Triggers are events that can cause headaches.
 These tips can help you avoid triggers.